UNC charlotte academic policy: classroom attendance

 A student may request assistance from the Dean of Students Office through Student Assistance and Support Services (SASS) for the following academic actions: advocating for absence(s), makeup work, and extended academic deadlines.
 Any requests for absence verification for participation in out-of-classroom activities such as student conferences, car trouble, weather issues, personal activities, work, weddings, vacations etc. must be directed to the student's faculty member(s).
 Any requests from students for academic accommodations due to a qualified, documented disability are encouraged to become registered with the Office of Disability Services.
 Students who are currently registered with the Office of Disability Services will need to communicate with them directly about their absences.

 Special circumstances involving an immediate family member (spouse/partner, parent, sibling, child, grandparent).
 The Dean of Students Office must be able to establish a relationship between the student and the immediate family member in order to advocate for an academic accommodation.
-Circumstances that do not meet the "immediate family member" criteria listed above may require the student to meet with a Dean of Students staff member to determine appropriate accommodations.

 In cases of family illness, the student must provide medical documentation of the family member’s illness, which must be presented on medical practice letterhead, signed and dated by the attending physician, and include the dates of treatment.
 The Dean of Students Office must be able to verify the relationship between the student and the immediate family member.